thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 1. Sign up for a [free OpenShift account][11].
 2. [Install the OpenShift client tool][12]: `sudo gem install rhc`
 3. [Setup rhc][13]: `rhc setup` & follow the prompts.
-4. [Create your Sinatra app using my Quickstart][14]: `rhc app create MySinatraApp ruby-2.0 mysql-5.5 phpmyadmin --from-code=git://github.com/thegands/sinatra-mysql.git` _and be **patient**, it can take several minutes._
+4. [Create your Sinatra app using my Quickstart][14]: `rhc app create MySinatraApp ruby-2.0 mysql-5.5 phpmyadmin --from-code=git://github.com/thegands/sinatra-mysql.git -e BUNDLE_WITHOUT='development test'` _and be **patient**, it can take several minutes._
 5. Visit your newly created application's webpage by clicking the <i class="fa fa-external-link"></i> icon near your application's name in the [OpenShift Dashboard][15].
 If everything went according to plan you should see an all white page with the words "Sinatra is up!".
 Congrats!

 ## Start Coding!